This is a gear review of the Best Backpacking Pillows in 2022.

 Stuff sack pillows can be adjusted by adding more clothing to the stuff sack to fill it up.
 It can be rather annoying to sleep on a stuff sack pillow when the jacket inside is full of zips.

 The smaller and flatter a pillow can be made, the better.
 Some are designed to roll up as small as a pair of socks inside their own carrying pack, so if you’re short of room it could be worth valuing size over everything else.
-Inflatable pillows are best compressible pillows for the weight.
+Inflatable pillows are the best compressible pillows for the weight.

 Durability

-Even if you’re not going very far, you want this pillow to survive being repeatedly shoved in and yanked out of your bag, rubbing up against all of your other stuff, possibly getting leaked on or scratched up – it could go through a lot!
+Even if you’re not going very far, you want this pillow to survive being repeatedly shoved in and yanked out of your bag, rubbing up against all of your other stuff, and possibly getting leaked on or scratched up – it could go through a lot!

 Aiming for a material that’s able to stand up to more distress than the average pillow will experience, constructed with temperature changes, staining or spillages and other rough stuff in general is your best bet to make sure it lasts the whole trip.